aakllee/aakllee.github.io/content/posts/igem/index.md

 e-mail came through.

 Over the following weeks we then met the other team members, brainstormed, and settled on the final idea.
-We then considered possible methods of bacterial movement.
+We considered possible methods of bacterial movement.
 An interesting idea was using gas vesicles (pictured above) to make the bacteria float, however in the interest of feasibility we chose not to explore such uncertain means.
 Instead we opted for a system of chemotaxis, a means much better characterised.